CRUD API

 $app

-is the form definition's application name
+is the form definition's application name$form

-is the form definition's form name
+is the form definition's form name$data-or-draft

-for data: data
+for data:

-for draft: draft
+for draft:

 $document

-is the form data's document id
+is the form data's document id$filename

-is the data or attachment's filename
+is the data or attachment's filenamedata: always

-data: always data.xml
+data.xml

-attachment: a random id followed by the .bin
+attachment: a random id followed by the

-extension, for example 2a3bd8bb935c54280948a5874c47e2994359d01b.bin
+extension, for example2a3bd8bb935c54280948a5874c47e2994359d01b.bin

 The request body is empty and response body contains resource.